Can I share a concern with you? Too many people want to learn how to become an entrepreneur just because it seems cool.

 Becoming an Entrepreneur – 3 Reasons Why Not

-The idea of working from a funky coworking space or a remote tropical island seems way better than grinding out the 9-to-5 for some faceless corporation.
+The idea of working from a coworking space or a remote cabin seems way better than grinding out the 9-to-5 for some faceless corporation.

 For example, this is a shot from my Instagram feed, posted a few weeks ago: